ghga-de/docs.ghga.de/user_docs/user_stories/dua-guideline.md

 The aim of the data protection assessment is to ensure that granting data access to a Data Requester aligns with legal standards and that the rights of individuals are respected.
 Each institution operating a DAC should have a designated Data Protection Officer.

-If the request involves complex issues, or is not clearly regulated in terms of data protection, the DAC should consult a review or advisory board that provides guidance on data protection issues at the Research Data Controller's institution or, if no such board exists, an external board.
-This board can support the DAC in taking a decision by weighing the potential risk of data security against the scientific and societal benefit it may have.
-Many research institutions have already implemented such an overarching Review Board.
+If the request involves complex issues, or is not clearly regulated in terms of data protection, the DAC’s institution, in consultation with the DPO, may create a board to deal with such edge cases and to carry out a documented balancing of legal and other interests together with the DAC.